minvs1/paysera/README.md

 end
 ```

 If you are using *Ruby on Rails* add it to `config/initializers/paysera.rb`.
-However it do not necessarily has to be rails,
-you can add this into any Ruby app.
+However the gem usage is not restricted to Ruby on Rails, you can use it in any Ruby application.

 #### Request

-To make a request you only need to execute this:
+To make a request execute this:

 ```ruby
 # Minimum requirements for request_params